 dimnames = list (c(“Row 1”, “Row 2”, “Row 3”), c(“Col 1”, “Col 2”, “Col 3”, “Col 4”) provides the names for the rows and columns.

 The output is as follows

 Data Types and Data Frames

 Data are always recorded as numbers or quantitative data.
 Numeric objects can further be divided into real numbers, complex numbers or integers and so on.
-In case you wanted to find out whether the vector you use is in numeric form then you can use the function mode() and know the type of numeric you can use the function class().
+If you wanted to find out whether the vector you use is in the numeric form, you can use the function mode() and know the type of numeric you can use the function class().

 You can find the individual number or groups within the data structure using subscripts.
 It will be very much useful.